nphorsley59/Noah_Portfolio/README.md

 A passenger's cabin assignment had little impact on their fate.
 Considering 'Cabin' and 'Deck' were unknown for ~80% of passengers in the dataset, I decided to drop these features from the analysis.<br>

-**Figure 9.** Survival rate based on various criteria describing a passengers connections on-board.<br>
+**Figure 9.** Survival rate based on various criteria describing a passenger's connections on-board.<br>

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/partysize_plot.png "Party Info Plot")<br>